 LMS vendors, I owe you a post.
-It’s hard to believe nearly two years have passed since I last shared tips for selling learning systems.
+It’s hard to believe several years have gone by since I last shared tips for selling learning systems.
 But since the LMS market is on fire, you’ve probably been too busy to notice.
 I hope you’ve been too busy winning.

 In our selection process, the first step involves working with clients to define their requirements accurately.
 Then we recommend 4 highly qualified, matching vendors to evaluate in a formal RFP process.
 (Learning systems buyers are always more successful when they invest their limited time evaluating qualified vendors for their specific business situation vs. trying to qualify 700 vendors themselves.)